IHE/RAD.IMR/input/pagecontent/volume-1.md

 At reporting time, the Report Creator captures the findings and measurements reported by the radiologist as narrative text.
 These narrative text are stored in FHIR DiagnosticReport.text.

-Since a DiagnosticReport resource is the top level resource used to capture a multimedia report, therefore every time a multimedia report is created, a DiagnosticReport resource is created.
+Since a DiagnosticReport resource is the top level resource used to capture a multimedia report, every time a multimedia report is created, a DiagnosticReport resource is created.

 ##### Imaging Procedure Context

 Prior to reporting, the EMR creates an order, which provides the procedure context for the report.

-During reporting, the radiologist views the study that is the subject for the report, and possibly includes one or more other studies for comparison.
+During reporting, the radiologist views the study to be reported, and possibly one or more other studies for comparison.

 A DiagnosticReport resource may reference a ServiceRequest resource to capture the procedure information.
-A DiagnosticReport resource also references one or more ImagingStudy resources to capture the study that is subject of the report as well as other associated studies.
+A DiagnosticReport resource also references one or more ImagingStudy resources to capture the reviewed studies.

 Although the procedure and imaging study exist in other systems prior to reporting, the corresponding ServiceRequest or ImagingStudy resources may not.
 Therefore a Report Creator may create these dependent resources along with DiagnosticReport during report creation.